rauricus/Bookfinder/README.md

 * Ensure OCR also knows about the language it's supposed to find.
 Pass it a "deu" and "eng", for example.
 * Switch out tesseract (again) with EasyOCR to improve or simplify OCR.
 * Re-train the model using one of the larger book spine training sets using e.g. RoboFlow.

+Added a script using a pragrmatic approach to get book titles in a specific language from OpenLibrary: we search for common short words in a language; in the result list, we remove those where the language of the record does not match the language we are looking for.
+This is due to many entries being stored in English by default, but then their EDITIONS contain the actual, localized title.
+We can extract this in the future - it's too complex for now.